-This shows us that for internal marketing to fully work to your company’s advantage, employees should feel empowered to talk freely about the brand online.
+These show that for your company to fully leverage internal marketing, employees need to feel empowered to talk freely about the brand online.

-Once there is a workplace culture established, some simple social education and training, your company needs to trust them to talk about the brand openly online wherever that may be.
+- Once a workplace culture is solidly established and you’ve conducted some basic social media education or training, your company needs to trust people to talk about the brand openly online — wherever that may be.

 Building An Internal Marketing Strategy